Tammany Young: Early life

 Born in New York City, Young appeared on Broadway in The Front Page (1928) by Ben Hecht and The New Yorkers (1930) by Herbert Fields and Cole Porter.
 He was considered a "good luck actor" by Broadway producers.
 He was often cast in bit parts by the likes of The Shuberts, Jed Harris and David Belasco to bring luck to their productions.
 His reputation in the theater business was such that his likeness was drawn in caricature by Alex Gard for Sardi's restaurant.
 That picture is now part of the collection of the New York Public Library.

 Career

 In Hollywood, Young started out in silent films and then was cast in talkies.
 He often played the stooge (straight man) to W.C.
 Fields, with whom he appeared in seven films: Sally of the Sawdust (1925), Six of a Kind (1934), You're Telling Me!
-(1934), The Old Fashioned Way (1934), It's a Gift (1934), Man on the Flying Trapeze (1935), and Poppy (1936).
+(1934), The Old Fashioned Way (1934), It's a Gift (1934), Man on the Flying Trapeze (1935), and Poppy (1936), their last film appearance.